Antiz96/Linux-Desktop/Home-Server/Debian.md

 sudo systemctl restart sshd
 ```

-Also, be aware that from now you'll need to specify the port and the private key to connect to ssh, like so : `ssh -p "port" -i "/path/to/privatekey" "user"@"server"`.
+Also, be aware that, from now, you'll need to specify the port and the private key to connect to ssh, like so : `ssh -p "port" -i "/path/to/privatekey" "user"@"server"`.
-Be aware that you can create a config file in "~/.ssh" to avoid having to specify the port, the user and/or the ssh key each time :
+However, you can create a config file in "~/.ssh" to avoid having to specify the port, the user and/or the ssh key each time :

 ```
 vim ~/.ssh/config